dimovnike/alpine-openvpn/README.md

-# Openvpn in a container.
+# Openvpn client in a container.
 Openvpn is set up in a way that no direct connection is allowed from the container (we modify routes and set iptables).

 ### Purpose